AustinTSchaffer/Raspberry-Pi-Cluster-Ansible/readme.md

   the cluster's subnet.
 I assumed that I could use a `/29` subnet mask for my cluster without a piece of hardware which lives at the first address in that range.
+- Using netplan apply instead of netplan try assumes that you got the networking configuration right on the first try.